 Review information about the newly implemented Pay-for-Performance Program.

-Physician: A person who is licensed to provide health services within the scope of his/her profession under MS 147.
+Physician: A person who is licensed to provide health services within the scope of his or her profession under Minnesota Statutes 147.
 For purposes of this section, a physician means a licensed doctor of medicine or osteopathy.

 Physicians must enroll with DHS to receive payment.
 Physicians must receive an individual National Provider Identifier (NPI) even if they are a member of a group, clinic, employed by an outpatient hospital, or other organized health care delivery system that employs physicians.
 (Refer to the Locum Tenens section.)